What is a World Challenge expedition?

 APPLICATION: When an expedition is launched at Sheriff, it is open to those who are in Years 10, 11 and 12 at the time of launch (who will beY11, Y12/Y13 when on expedition).

-STAFF: The World Challenge expeditions are run through the Geography Department and lead by Miss Woolliscroft and Miss Kelsey, with the help of Mr Brown.
+STAFF: The World Challenge expeditions are run through the Geography Department and lead by Miss Woolliscroft with the help of Mr Brown and Mr Littler.

 COST: The expeditions are not cheap.
 They cost challengers several thousand pounds.
 The whole ethos of the trip however is that team members fundraise as much of the money as they can in the two years of build up before departure.
 Some enterprising and hardworking students will raise every penny themselves.
 Generally students manage to raise about 85% of the total.
 The challengers who raise the money individually get a lot more out of the experience.